“Very truly I tell you, no one can see the kingdom of God unless they are born again.” (John 3:3)

 “Therefore, if anyone is in Christ, he is a new creation.
 The old has passed away; behold, the new has come.”
 (2 Corinthians 5:17)

-By the way, John provides two more glimpses of Nicodemus in his gospel.
+By the way, John provides two more glimpses of Nicodemus in his gospel which confirms his new birth.
 The next appearance of Nicodemus occurs when the Pharisees and priests send guards to arrest Jesus but the guards found themselves unable to do it.
 The Pharisees scold the guards for not arresting Jesus.
 Nicodemus speaks up defending Jesus for being condemned without due process.
 He asks, “Does our law judge a man without first giving him a hearing and learning what he does?
 (John 7:50-51) However, the ruling council ignores Nicodemus and continues their quest to arrest Jesus.

 Nicodemus’ last appearance was in the nineteenth chapter of John right after the crucifixion of Jesus.
 Joseph of Arimathea goes to Pilate, the governor of Judea, and asks for the body of Jesus so that he could bury him.
 Joseph was a member of the ruling council, like Nicodemus.
 He was also a secret disciple.
 Joseph was accompanied by Nicodemus who brought a mixture of myrrh and aloes for Jesus’ burial.
 They wrapped Jesus’ body with the spices and linen and took him to a new tomb in the garden where he had been crucified.
 (John 19:38-42) According to Matthew 27:60, the new tomb belonged to Joseph.
 What’s fascinating here is that Nicodemus was with Joseph of Arimathea and the two men buried the body of Jesus!
 Nicodemus had become a disciple, albeit, a secret disciple of Jesus!
 That’s awesome!